Roald Dahl revision controversy: Legacy

-On 26 February 2023, 7 days after the original announcement by Puffin Books, Ian Fleming Publications announced that Ian Fleming's James Bond series would receive several revisions, including removing racial slurs and a racist depiction of African Americans in Live and Let Die, following a review from sensitivity reviewers.
+On 26 February 2023, seven days after the original announcement by Puffin Books, Ian Fleming Publications announced that Ian Fleming's James Bond series would receive several revisions, including removing racial slurs and a racist depiction of African Americans in Live and Let Die, following a review from sensitivity reviewers.

 It was reported that following the Dahl edits, author R. L. Stine was reworking the text of some of his Goosebumps books.
 Stine denied this, saying that "The stories aren't true.
 I've never changed a word in Goosebumps.
 Any changes were never shown to me."
 The publisher Scholastic clarified in a statement that some edits had been made to ebook reissues of the series in 2018, saying that they had "reviewed the text to keep the language current and avoid imagery that could negatively impact a young person's view of themselves today, with a particular focus on mental health".

 A month later, it was announced Enid Blyton's works would be expurgated as well.
+In that same month, P. G. Wodehouse's books were revised to remove "unacceptable" terms such as a reference to minstrelsy.